This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The magic of this recipe happens thanks to the two oil-absorbing ingredients: arrowroot starch and bentonite clay.
 Both ingredients work wonderfully at absorbing excess oils in the hair, without leaving your hair feeling stiff or starchy.
 I’ve tried a lot of dry shampoos over the years, from store-bought options to DIY versions, and the arrowroot and bentonite mixture works the best for me.
 I hope you’ll give this a try and let me know what YOU think!

 - Podcast Episode: Navigating Non-Toxic Skincare and Natural Hair Care

 DIY Dry Shampoo

-Store the powder at room temperature for up to 6 months, or according to the expiration dates on the product packages.
+Store the dry shampoo powder at room temperature for up to 6 months.

-To Use: Lift sections of your hair.
-Sprinkle the dry shampoo on your roots, toward the top of your head, with either a foundation brush or use a spice container (like a salt shaker or a spice container with a plastic lid).
-The ends of your hair shouldn't need this shampoo, so just focus on your roots.
-Wait a couple of minutes for the powder to begin absorbing the oils, then use your hands to massage the powder into your roots and scalp for a few seconds.
-Finally, brush out the excess powder, and viola...you're ready to face the day!
+Wait a couple of minutes for the powder to begin absorbing the oils, then use your hands to massage the powder into your roots and scalp.
+Finally, brush out your hair and viola...you're ready to face the day!